timm/xai/xai.md

 - E.g. cluster together  similar rows, then report what distinguished each cluster;
-- E.g. iteratively label rows that seem most informative for distinguishing best from rest (this is called "active learning").
+- E.g. Iteratively label rows that seem most informative for distinguishing better and worst things (this is called "active learning").